Area Guides · Last updated 2 June 2026

 Campamento and Santa Margarita: La Linea's Best Neighbourhoods for Renting in 2026

-If you're looking for a rental in La Linea and keep seeing Campamento and Santa Margarita in listings, there's a reason.
-These two neighbourhoods consistently attract Gibraltar workers and local families looking for decent value, reasonable commute times, and a bit of space away from the busier central streets.
+If you are searching for a rental near Gibraltar and keep seeing Campamento and Santa Margarita appear in listings, there is a reason.
+Both areas consistently attract Gibraltar workers and local families looking for decent value, manageable commute times, and more living space than the streets closest to the frontier can provide.

 Quick Summary

-• Santa Margarita (El Zabal) is a mid-sized residential quarter with good amenities
+• Santa Margarita (El Zabal) is a mid-sized residential quarter inside La Linea with good local amenities

 What Is Campamento and Where Is It?

-The area sits about 3km from the Gibraltar border crossing by road.
-For Gibraltar workers who drive, that's a 10-15 minute commute on a normal day.
-For those relying on public transport or walking to the border, it's less ideal — most people in Campamento use a car.
+The area is approximately 3km from the Gibraltar border crossing by road.
+For Gibraltar workers who drive, that is a 10-15 minute commute under normal conditions.
+Peak border hours can add time.
+For anyone planning to walk or rely on public transport to reach the frontier, Campamento is less practical than a central La Linea neighbourhood.

-With the Gibraltar-EU treaty now provisionally in force from April 2026, the border crossing process is changing.
-Once the new arrangements are fully operational, commute times from areas like Campamento should become more predictable.
-That's attracting more interest from workers who want more space and a garden.
+The Gibraltar-EU treaty is expected to reach provisional application on 15 July 2026.
+Once the new crossing arrangements are fully operational, commute times from areas like Campamento should become more predictable, which is already generating interest from workers who want a garden or a larger floor plan.

 What Is Santa Margarita (El Zabal) Like?

-Santa Margarita, or El Zabal-Santa Margarita, is a residential neighbourhood inside La Linea itself.
-It's not the city centre, but it's not on the outskirts either — it sits in the mid-section of the city, with a mix of older apartment blocks and newer builds.
+Santa Margarita, formally El Zabal-Santa Margarita in local records, is a residential neighbourhood inside La Linea itself.
+It sits in the mid-section of the city, neither the town centre nor the outer fringes, with a mix of older apartment blocks and more recent residential builds.

-The area is popular with local families and increasingly with Gibraltar workers who want more living space than the central streets offer.
-It has its own local shops, a supermarket nearby, and decent bus connections to the rest of La Linea and toward the border.
+The area is popular with local families and increasingly with Gibraltar workers who want more living space than the narrower central streets provide.
+It has local shops, a supermarket nearby, and bus connections to the rest of La Linea and toward the border.
+Agencies such as masQcassa, which has specialised in the Gibraltar border zone since 2007, and AJ Andalucia Estates regularly carry Santa Margarita listings.

 Rental Prices: What You're Looking at in 2026